handsontable/hyperformula/docs/guide/custom-functions.md

 # Custom functions

-Expand the function library of your application, by adding custom functions.
+Expand the function library of your application by adding custom functions.

 **Contents:**
 [[toc]]